Virus pits health vs. public duty for some state lawmakers - KVIA

 Wisconsin has used live video feeds to link members from afar.
 Lawmakers have cast votes while sitting in their kitchens, living rooms and home offices, which has caused roll calls to last much longer than usual.

-When Minnesota lawmakers met this past week, the vast majority of the 134 House members voted by phone.
+When Minnesota lawmakers met last week, the vast majority of the 134 House members voted by phone.
 Twenty-one of the 67 senators voted remotely.
 But some senators urged a return to more regular sessions.

 “We are called to be here and to meet.
 And if by meeting we somehow inadvertently contract COVID-19, so be it.
 We have courage,” said Republican Sen. Scott Jensen, a physician.